microPaul/The-DB-uno/README.md

 USART-0 (ALT) (PA5, PA4) appears on DB-uno edge pins D0 and D1 respectively, placing a USART for the DB-uno on the same pins as the original UNO.

-SPI-1 (PC3, PC0, PC1, PC2) appears on DB-uno edge pins D10, D11, D12 and D13 respectively, placing an SPI port for the DB-uno on the same pins as the original UNO.
+SPI-1 (PC3, PC0, PC1, PC2) appears on DB-uno edge pins D10, D11, D12 and D13 respectively, placing an SPI port (SPI-1) for the DB-uno on the same pins as the original UNO.
+Note also that PCx pins are special in that they are powered from VDDIO2, and can have a different supply voltage than the main part of the microcontroller, avoiding voltage level shifting when operating a 3.3V peripheral from a 5V microcontroller (or vise versa).
+If the SPI-1 port at D10-D13 is not used by firmware, the firmware can assign those pins to USART-1 (TX, RX, DIR, CK).
+Similarly, if the USART-0(ALT) pins are not used as a USART they can be used for SPI-0.
+Again, all PCx ports can make use of internal level shifting.

 I2C-0 (PA2, PA3) appears on the DB-uno edge pins SDA and SC respectively, placing an I2C port for the DB-uno on the same pins as the original UNO.